-As faculty members, you may be the first o 111 otice a stude111t who is experienci111g difficulty.
-Ofte111, there are indicators that a student is experienci111g distress lo,ng before a situation escalates to a crisis.
-To assist our students in maintai111i111g their mental health and maximizing their intellectual growth, it is important to identify difficulties as early as possible.
-The presence of 0111e of the following i111dicators alone does not necessarily mea111 that the stude111t is experie111cing severe distress.
-However, the more i111dicators you notice, the more likely it is that the student needs help.
+As faculty members, you may be the first to notice a student who is experiencing difficulty.
+Often, there are indicators that a student is experiencing distress long before a situation escalates to a crisis.
+To assist our students in maintaining their mental health and maximizing their intellectual growth, it is important to identify difficulties as early as possible.
+The presence of one of the following indicators alone does not necessarily mean that the student is experiencing severe distress.
+However, the more indicators you notice, the more likely it is that the student needs help.